 - Undergraduate and graduate students, alumni, faculty, or colleagues may submit nominations.
 Self-nominations are not accepted.

-- Submit a completed nomination form and supporting letters by email to firstname.lastname@example.org no later than 4:30 pm on the first Friday in February.
+- Submit a completed nomination form by email to firstname.lastname@example.org no later than 4:30 pm on the first Friday in February.

 - 10 or more nomination letters (not one letter with 10 signatures) are required for an instructor to be considered for the DTA.
 At least five should be from present or former students.